gvwilson/sensibleadventures/gleam/gleam.md

 the dry earth at the base of the tree.
 He screwed up his face, but a single sob escaped him, then another.
 It wasn't fair---he'd only been trying to make things right for Sparkle.
-He didn't want to be here, miles away from home, chased by hungry snarly-dogs, nearly falling off the side of a mountain, stuck in the dark with no light, no friends, and no idea what to do next.
+He didn't want to be here, miles away from home, chased by hungry clankers, nearly falling off the side of a mountain, stuck in the dark with no light, no friends, and no idea what to do next.
 He just wanted to go home.
 His mother and father would be so worried...